Walter Simon (painter): Teaching career

 After receiving the last of his multiple degrees in 1961, Simon taught art at Atlanta University, Georgia State College, Virginia State University, Patterson State College, later becoming a faculty member there, the California Institute of the Arts, Bloomsburg State College, and Virginia Union University.

+Death

+Simon died in 1979 following a kidney transplant operation.
+He left behind an incomplete autobiography manuscript.

 Personal life

 Simon married Virginia Spottswood (b.
 1920) in 1942.
 Spottswood was from Roxbury, Massachusetts, and the eldest of five children.
 Her parents were Viola Estelle (née Booker) and Stephen Gill Spottswood, an African American Episcopal Zion minister.
 The wedding ceremony was performed by Spottswood's father.
 Spottswood graduated from Dunbar High School in Washington, D.C., and attended Livingston College, her church's denominational institution.
 She earned her bachelor's degree in English in 1941.
 She completed her master's degree at Wellesley College where she met Simon.
 The two kept in touch while Simon enlisted in the Army and while Spottswood worked as a substitute teacher.
 After Simon's death, she wrote a book, unpublished, about Nubian culture and its kingdoms.
 She was the first African-American to serve on the Virginia Museum Fine Arts Council.

 The couple had three children together, daughters Toni Spottswood Simon and Deborah Booker Simon, and son Michael Crichton Simon.
 The family lived together at 715 Washington Street in Greenwich Village, NY.

 While studying at NYU, Simon was mentored by Hale Woodruff, a prominent African-American educator and painter.